John Birch (Roundhead)

-Excluded from Parliament in Pride's Purge of December 1648, he was also prevented from taking his seat for Leominster under the Protectorate.
-After the Stuart Restoration in 1660, he sat on over 122 Parliamentary Committees, particularly those connected with finance.
+Considered a moderate, he was excluded from Parliament in Pride's Purge of December 1648, and prevented from taking his seat for Leominster under the Protectorate.
+After the 1660 Stuart Restoration, he was restored to favour and sat on over 122 Parliamentary Committees.
+During the 1679 Exclusion Crisis, he supported barring the Catholic James II from the throne, and subsequently backed the 1689 Glorious Revolution.

-Although Presbyterian by upbringing, he voted in favour of the 1673 and 1678 Test Acts, requiring holders of public office to be members of the Church of England.
-He himself conformed, supported the exclusion of the Catholic James II in 1679, and backed the 1689 Glorious Revolution.